 Over 2,000 firefighters and control staff from across the UK assembled in Westminster on Tuesday to protest low pay after their strike ballot opened on 5 December.

-MPs including Zarah Sultana and Jeremy Corbyn addressed the crowds inside Methodist Central Hall near Parliament Square, alongside FBU general secretary Matt Wrack and several FBU officials and members.
+MPs including Zarah Sultana and Jeremy Corbyn addressed the crowds inside Methodist Central Hall near Parliament Square, alongside Fire Brigades Union General Secretary Matt Wrack and several FBU officials and members.

 After the rally firefighters and control staff marched to Parliament to lobby their MPs on the issue of pay.

 Firefighters and control staff received a 5 per cent pay offer, which would constitute a significant real-terms pay cut with annual CPI inflation currently at 11.1 per cent Fire Brigades Union members voted to rejected this pay offer, with 79 per cet voting against it in a consultative ballot.